GitDomHub/screeps/README.md

 Courier
 - Make courier also deliver to towers when enemy is in room!
 - Assign container when spawning - only once. not every tick
+- When available energy less than 500, then check for storages for energy and help distribute. dont go to containers. too slow!

 Miner
 - Make a state for miners